Cognigy/Documentation/docs/en/docs/ai/tools/auto-localization.md

 Cognigy Virtual Agent is the default in English.
 When required, you can localize your Flow language.

-To have another locale Cognigy.AI provides [localization]({{config.site_url}}ai/resources/manage/localization/) to create a localized Virtual Agent.
+To have another locale Cognigy.AI provides [localization](../resources/manage/localization.md) to create a localized Virtual Agent.

-The localization option you can find in the sidebar when clicking the "Manage" item.
+The localization option you can find in the sidebar when clicking **Manage**.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/cb4ab14-Create_new_locale_2.svg" width="100%" />
   <figcaption>Create new Locale</figcaption>
 </figure>

-- ["+ Create new Locale"]({{config.site_url}}ai/resources/manage/localization/#adding-a-locale-to-a-node/), select a new language and a fallback language (US-eng).
+To select a new language and a fallback language (US-eng), click [+ Create new Locale](../resources/manage/localization.md#adding-a-locale-to-a-node),

-When going back to the Flow you can now have the option to switch the locale and to localize the Flow Nodes.
+When returning to the Flow, you can change the language and localize the Flow Nodes.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/2923252-Switch_Locale_example_2_350.svg" width="100%" />